Back

 Using an ultrasonic meter to detect compressed air leaks.

-3. Soapy water
+3. Soapy Water

 You've probably heard of using a spray bottle filled with mild soapy water before.
 It’s a cheap and easy way to find leaks.
 Just spray soapy water at the system connections.
 Soap bubbles will form at critical points, showing you where the leaks are.